 Beginning April 2nd, NAMI Metropolitan Baltimore will offer weekly peer and family support group meetings online.
 Registration is required to participate in each meeting.
 View the schedule and learn more here.

-The Mental Health Education Conference for Faith Leaders scheduled for April 2nd at the Conference Center at Sheppard Pratt has been postponed.
-Registered conference attendees will be refunded within 7 days.
-NAMI Metro Baltimore staff is in the process of identifying a new date to host the conference.
+- The Mental Health Education Conference for Faith Leaders scheduled for April 2nd at the Conference Center at Sheppard Pratt has been postponed.

-We will continue to keep you updated as both events are rescheduled.
+We will continue to keep you updated as events are rescheduled.

 Office Closure and HelpLine